pixelkaos/Mothership/README.md

 This project was born from a love for the gritty, blue-collar sci-fi horror of Mothership.
 The goal is to create a comprehensive, aesthetically-pleasing, and easy-to-use web application that assists in running and playing the game.
 By leveraging modern web technologies and the power of generative AI, this companion app aims to reduce prep time and inspire creativity at the gaming table.

+The UI is built around a flexible system of dockable panels, allowing you to arrange your tools on screen however you like.

 ### Built With

 *   **[React](https://reactjs.org/)**: For building the user interface.